openxthinking/bullet-docs/docs/customization.md

 | Recommended aspect ratio          | `16:9`        |
 | Recommended format                | `.jpg`        |

 !> You must ensure that all your images have a consistent aspect ratio.
-This will prevent layout issues such as uneven grid or cropped images.
+This will prevent layout issues such as uneven grids or cropped images.

 ---